anand346/findissues/README.md

 - Thanks to the GitHub API for providing real-time data.
 - Adobe XD for assisting in the design of the user interface.

+## License 🪪
+Copyright Anand Raj, 2023.

+This project is licensed under the [MIT License](https://github.com/anand346/findissues/blob/main/LICENSE).

+The MIT License is a permissive open-source license that allows you to use, modify, and distribute this software for any purpose.

 ## Contact 📧
 Got questions or feedback?
 Reach out to us through [**mail**](mailto:rajanand9039@gmail.com).
 We'd love to hear from you!